 $ sudo apt install curl

-The CentOS, Fedora, RHEL use the following command in order to install curl.
+The CentOS, Fedora, and RHEL use the following command in order to install curl.

 $ sudo dnf install curl